South Sudan Entry Requirements

 Passport

-Must be valid for at least six months beyond the date of entry and have at least two blank pages.
+Must be valid for at least six months and contain at least two blank pages

 Tips for Smooth Entry